MIAMI RIDESHARING ACCIDENT LAWYERS

 With these high limits in place, injured passengers have the potential to recover large damage awards after a serious injury, but expect the TNCs and their insurers to invest more time and resources in fighting claims where they have significant financial exposure.
 Injury victims need to retain an experienced car accident lawyer with the skill, resources and tenacity to go up against the TNCs and their insurance carriers, and to pursue a case as far as necessary to get the best result.

 Help is Available after Miami Ridesharing Car Accidents

-After a ridesharing car accident in Miami, South Florida or statewide, call the Law Offices of Brandon L. Chase at 305-677-2228 for a free case evaluation with an experienced and dedicated Miami car accident and personal injury attorney.
+After a ridesharing car accident in Miami, South Florida or statewide, call Chase Justice Injury Attorneys at 305-677-2228 for a free case evaluation with an experienced and dedicated Miami car accident and personal injury attorney.